Biden opens new attack line on Trump: ‘cruelty’ to children

 But letters sent to Boston-area immigrants last week and reviewed by The Associated Press do not mention that option.
 They order applicants to leave the country within 33 days or face deportation, which can hurt future visa or immigration requests.
 Advocates say similar letters have been sent in several other cities.

+Obama’s administration set a record for annual removals defined as deportations with more than 400,000 in 2012.
+Biden claimed incorrectly in Iowa recently that “we did not in fact send anybody back who had not committed a felony.”
+At other campaign events, Biden has more accurately declared that the Obama administration “focused” on immigrants with felony convictions.

+Biden also has differed from some of his Democratic rivals, saying he doesn’t want to decriminalize all border crossings.
+He says the crisis at the U.S.-Mexico border stems from Trump not fairly applying the asylum process.
+Crossing the border to seek asylum is not illegal.

-Associated Press writer Philip Marcelo in Boston contributed to this story.
+Associated Press writers Philip Marcelo in Boston and Elliot Spagat in San Diego contributed to this story.

 Follow Bill Barrow on Twitter at https://twitter.com/BillBarrowAP